filisko/testable-functions/README.md

 Why to choose this package over a hundred other tools out there?

-Because we prefer simplicity over complicated mocking tools and we just want enough to accomplish our goal.
+Because we prefer simplicity over complicated mocking tools, and we just want enough to accomplish our goal.

 This is a common example from other mocking tools: